 To politely steal, but perpetuate, The Economist’s term – the “bot economy” is here.

 Moving from the theoretical future of AI and machine learning and into the more pragmatic “now”, we’re seeing tremendous adoption of Bots in a commercial context, both for customer care/service and sales.
-Semantically, we will refer to Bots in a customer service context as Virtual Customer Assistants (VCAs).
+In Jacada's world, we refer to Bots in a customer service context as Virtual Intelligent Agent Assistants.

-Gartner estimates that the current VCA market, as measured in revenue by the top 18 VCA vendors, to be at around $450 million16 , with an expectation of a 25-35% YOY growth.
-Grand View Research believe that by 2024, this market will be in excess of $12 billion.
-In the same report, Gartner state that they believe by 2020, 25% of customer service and support operations will integrate VCA technology in their engagement channels, up from less than 2% in 2015.
+Gartner estimates that the current VCA market, as measured in revenue by the top 18 VCA vendors, to be at around $450 million16, with an expectation of a 25-35% YOY growth.
+Grand View Research believes that by 2024, this market will be in excess of $12 billion.
+In the same report, Gartner state that they believe by 2020, 25% of customer service and support operations will integrate virtual customer service robotic technology in their engagement channels, up from less than 2% in 2015.
 More optimistically, at least one VCA vendor makes the claim that by 2020, 85% of customers will manage their relationship with an enterprise without interacting with a human.

 As customers rush to not only drive down costs but to also improve the customer experience, we can expect tremendous growth in the VCA space.

-There are number of components that modern VCAs will need to provide.
-We depict these in what we term the Periodic Table of VCA Elements:
+There are a number of components that modern virtual assistants will need to provide.
+We depict these in what we term the Periodic Table of Virtual Agent Elements: